CafeFPS/r5_flowstate/README.md

 Join r5 reloaded discord: https://discord.com/invite/r5reloaded

 # How to install
-Follow the steps in order.
+Follow the steps in order, or you will have issues!

 1. Get the last SDK version for your Apex S3 to run these scripts correctly (How to get Apex S3?
 Read instructions in https://discord.com/invite/r5reloaded) Min SDK version required is: v2.1.9 Release Candidate: https://github.com/Mauler125/r5sdk/releases.
 Download depot.zip and replace all the content into your Apex S3 main folder.
-2. Get the required files to run these scripts from this repo releases: https://github.com/ColombianGuy/r5_aimtrainer/releases.
-Drag and drop all the content.
+2. Get the flowstate required files .zip: https://github.com/ColombianGuy/r5_flowstate/releases/tag/Release2.
+Drag and drop all the content into r5r main folder, replace when asked.
 3. Get the content from this repo and place it in /platform/scripts/.
-Replace all the content.
+Replace all the content. https://github.com/ColombianGuy/r5_flowstate/archive/refs/heads/r5_flowstate.zip

 # How to run
 You can use Lobby Create Server menu or F10 menu to start a Flowstate Aim Trainer session.